Southeastern NC Air-Borne Law Enforcement

-The primary purpose of the SABLE Air Unit is to support and increase the effectiveness of Officers in the field through aerial observation and communication.
-The SABLE unit provides four key elements to the total force: speed in response, a visible police presence, technology, and increased officer safety.
+The primary purpose of SABLE is to support and increase the effectiveness of officers in the field through aerial observation and communication.
+The SABLE unit provides four key elements to the total force: speed in response, visible police presence, technology, and increased officer safety.
 SABLE delivers a situational awareness to the officers on the ground in any situation

 The SABLE program is a model example of a regional, multi-agency effort, shared between the Wilmington Police Department, Leland Police Department, and the Pender County Sheriff Department.

 Each partner agency provides their own deputies or officers to perform as Tactical Flight Officers for dedicated mission support and internal training.
 The Wilmington Police Department is responsible for all daily operations, administrative requirements, budgeting, and is the primary Liaison for the program.
 Both SABLE 1 and SABLE 2 are operated and maintained by the Wilmington Police Department.